 Strategic buyers typically buy 100 percent of your business and assume all responsibility for it.
-Examples include family members, employees, competitors, suppliers or even customers.
+Examples include:

-The benefits of a strategic buyer can include:
+The benefits of transitioning to a strategic buyer can include:

-Concerns with a financial buyer are the buyer will often require majority ownership, so the management team and the buyer group should share the same goals and have good chemistry.
+One concern with financial buyers is that they often require majority ownership, so the management team and the buyer group should share the same goals and have good chemistry.

-Selling your business is more than a tour of the office, a handshake and exchanging a check.
-It can be complicated, often messy and intense.
-It may take up to six months of data gathering, negotiations, analysis and various emotions before
+Selling your business can be complicated.
+It may take up to six months of data gathering, negotiations, analysis and various emotions before it’s over.

-The first step is giving the potential buyer just enough information to help determine a price.
-It’s important that you don’t give a potential buyer any information until they have signed a nondisclosure agreement.
-This will protect your information and ensure the buyer is only using it to formulate
+The first step is having the potential buyer sign a nondisclosure agreement and then giving them enough information to help determine a price.
+Do not give them any information until they have signed a nondisclosure agreement.
+This will protect your information and ensure the buyer only uses it to formulate an offer.

 After preliminary due diligence using the information you have supplied them with, as well as other research, the buyer will typically give a range of value for your business in the form of an Indication of Interest.
-If you like what you see in this, then you can give the buyer more access to your business’s information, including key contracts or agreements, customer lists or more detailed financial information.
+If you’re satisfied their findings agree closely with your own business valuation, you can give the buyer more access to your business’s information, including key contracts or agreements, customer lists or more detailed financial information.

-Once the buyer has a cohesive picture of your business, they can hone in on a more precise value.
-This is laid out in the Letter of Intent, which covers the purchase price, the structure of the deal, whether it is an asset or stock sale, the escrow parameters, the working capital allowance, and other details.
+Once the buyer has a cohesive picture of your business, they can home in on a more precise value.
+They will lay this out in the Letter of Intent, which covers the purchase price, the structure of the deal, whether it is an asset or stock sale, the escrow parameters, the working capital allowance and other details.
 While this is a very intentional document, it is non-binding.